How to prioritise your legal and accounting work for your startup

-Read on for some ideas to help you prioritise and launch smoothly.
+Read on for some ideas to help you prioritise and avoid startup overwhelm.

 Either an accountant or lawyer can help you with initial advice about your business structure.